 For otherwise healthy people with fibromuscular dysplasia, repairing the affected artery is often recommended.
 The procedures to improve blood flow can include:

 Percutaneous transluminal renal angioplasty (PTRA).
-This procedure is often performed at the same time as a digital subtraction or CT angiogram.
+This procedure is usually preferred over surgery.
+It is often performed at the same time as a catheter-based angiogram.
 Once the dye from the angiogram shows the narrowed area of the artery, a wire is threaded to the artery and a catheter with a balloon is inserted in the narrowed area.
 The balloon is then inflated to open the narrowed part of the artery.
-Unlike the angioplasty procedures performed on people with heart disease, a stent is usually not necessary to keep the artery open.
+Unlike the angioplasty procedures performed on people with heart disease, a stent may not be necessary to keep the artery open.

 PTRA is usually performed while you're awake, although you'll be given a sedative to relax during the procedure.
 The procedure takes about one to two hours.

 - Surgical revascularization.
 If PTRA is not an option, and the narrowing of your arteries is severe, your doctor may recommend more invasive surgery to repair the narrowed portion of the artery.
 The type of surgery you'll need depends on the location of the narrowed artery and how damaged the artery is.
 These procedures require general anesthesia, meaning you'll be unconscious during the surgery.

 If your doctor finds serious damage related to fibromuscular dysplasia, such as an aneurysm, he or she may recommend placing a metal mesh tube (stent) inside the weakened part of the artery to help prevent it from rupturing.